 Seamless Sweaters

-If you despise weaving in ends, you’re going to love these seamless patterns.
-These are all perfect examples of crochet cardigans that are not any more difficult than any other type of project.
+For anyone who despises weaving in ends, I always recommend these seamless patterns.
+They are perfect examples of cardigans that are no more difficult than any other type of project.

-RELATED: Don’t leave out your furry friends – easy crochet dog sweater pattern for large dogs (and small dogs too!)
+RELATED: Don’t leave out your furry friends – make them their very own dog sweater (available in nine sizes!)

 Easy Hooded Sweater with Fringe